 Tips:

-• Do not increase the heat until the sugar is 100% dissolved over low heat.
-This will take 10-12 minutes, and requires patience.
+• Do not increase the heat until sugar is 100% dissolved over low heat.
+This will take 10–12 minutes and requires patience.
 Make sure to brush the sides with a wet pastry brush if sugar is clinging to the sides.

 • Stir steadily and consistently, stirring in the same direction at a slow speed.
 If you whisk or stir too quickly, the toffee will separate.

-• Make sure the candy thermometer is accurate (more on that in the sections of text above), and make sure the thermometer doesn't touch the bottom of the pot when making the toffee.
+• Make sure the candy thermometer is accurate (more on that in the sections of text above), and make sure the thermometer doesn’t touch the bottom of the pot.

-• The pan you use makes a huge difference.
-Use a wide, light-colored ceramic pan; here is my favorite pot for making Toffee.
+• The pot you use makes a huge difference.
+Use a wide, light-colored ceramic pot; here is my favorite pot for making Toffee.

 • Wait about five minutes before adding the chocolate to the Toffee.
 Spread the mixture evenly in the pan, and wait for it to firm up before spreading the chocolate on evenly with a spatula.
 If the Toffee cooled off too much before you could add the chocolate, use a hair blow dryer to warm it up again.